 Scholarships can be one of the most valuable forms of aid you receive during your university career.
 In addition to generous campus awards, University at Buffalo students secured nearly $12 million in grants, scholarships and awards from private sources in 2015-2016.

-Undergraduate Admissions and International Admissions award freshman merit scholarships which do not require a scholarship application, but do require that your UB application materials are complete by a published deadline.
+Undergraduate Admissions freshman merit scholarships and International Admissions freshman merit scholarships do not require a scholarship application, but do require that your UB application materials are complete by a published deadline.
 Presidential Scholarships, UB Athletic Scholarships, and most other UB scholarships require separate applications.
 Transfer students have some opportunities upon admission and more options once enrolled.
 The Graduate School and academic units are the best sources for graduate student funding information.